domsson/succade/README.md

 # How it works

 - Starts `lemonbar` for you
-- Reads the config file `~/.config/succade/succaderc`
+- Reads the config file (default is `~/.config/succade/succaderc`)
-- Loads blocks (config files that point to binaries/scripts) from `~/.config/succade/blocks`
+- Loads blocks (programs or scripts defined in the config file)
-- Updates Lemonbar based on the block's reloads or triggers
+- Updates Lemonbar based on the block's output

-The general config file defines styling and position for the whole bar, lists the blocks that should be displayed on the bar (and where), as well as some styling for all blocks (like prefixes and suffixes).

-Every block can have a config file that defines its styling, as well as how often the block should be reloaded.
-Alternatively, a trigger command can be defined.

-Triggers are commands that succade will run and monitor for output.
-When there is output, succade will run the associated block with the trigger's ouput as command line argument.
+The config file needs to have one section for lemonbar and one per block.
+The bar's section lists the blocks that should be displayed on the bar (and where), as well as some styling for all blocks (like prefixes and suffixes).
+Block sections define the styling of individual blocks, as well as how often the block should be reloaded.
+Alternatively, a trigger command can be defined for a block.
+Once the trigger produces output, the associated block will be run (optionally with the trigger's output as command line argument).

 # Notable features